pschool-in/curriculum/content/social/lifeskills-5.md

 Classify the below things based on the category of Animal and Human activities.

-Animal activities: Hunting, Sixth sense, climbing the tree
+Animal activities: Hunting, Sixth sense, Climbing the tree

-Human activities: Skipping, cycling, playing games
+Human activities: Skipping, Cycling, Playing games

 ## Match the following